reddvid/reddvid.github.io/rpnradio-ui-overhaul/index.md

 </figure>
 <br/>

-I also changed the text which shows the current stations into a simpler one and updated the share icon.
+I also changed the text that shows the current stations into a simpler one and updated the share icon.

 ## New Font